According to Diocesan regulations, ALL FAMILIES with students in our CCD/Confirmation program MUST BE OFFICIALLY REGISTERED with our parish.

 DROP OFF & PICK-UP

-All students should be dropped off directly in the Chapel.
+All students should be dropped off directly in the Common Grounds (Cafe').
 The CRE will wait with the students prior to and after class.
 Students should be picked up from the Café.